-The Home Dot application 200 has one unique category: this category).
+The Home Dot application 200 has one unique category: the ALL MY DOTS category (users cannot rename or remove this category).
 This category contains all the Dots that the user currently has in their collection (in their ALL-CONFIG 311).
-Removing Dots from the ALL MY DOTS category removes it from ALL-CONFIG 311.
+Removing Dots from the ALL MY DOTS category removes 20 it from ALL-CONFIG 311.
 A user can duplicate a Dot from within the ALL MY DOTS category in the event they want two of the same Dot (e.g., 2 stock watching Dots-one for monitoring a first security, and the other for tracking a second security).